-The Notice of the Division's intent to issue a Permit authorizing the discharge, subject to the conditions within the Permit, is being published on the Division website: https://ndep.nv.gov/posts/category/land.
+The Notice of the Division's intent to issue a Permit authorizing the facility to construct, operate and close, subject to the conditions within the Permit, is being published on the Division website: https://ndep.nv.gov/posts/category/land.
 The Notice is being mailed to interested persons on the Bureau of Mining Regulation and Reclamation mailing list.
 Anyone wishing to comment on the proposed Permit can do so in writing within a period of 30 days following the date the public notice is posted to the Division website.
 The comment period can be extended at the discretion of the Administrator.
 All written comments received during the comment period will be retained and considered in the final determination.

-A public hearing on the proposed determination can be requested by the applicant, any affected state, any affected intrastate agency, or any interested agency, person or group of persons.
+A public hearing on the proposed determination can be requested by the applicant, any affected State, any affected intrastate agency, or any interested agency, person or group of persons.
 The request must be filed within the comment period and must indicate the interest of the person filing the request and the reasons why a hearing is warranted.

 Any public hearing determined by the Administrator to be held must be conducted in the geographical area of the proposed discharge or any other area the Administrator determines to be appropriate.
-The public hearing must be conducted in accordance with Nevada Revised Statutes (NRS) Chapter 233B, unless waived by the applicant.
+The public hearing must be conducted in accordance with NAC 445A.238.